|

 You are using that young bull to escape your disappointing

-from Ribhadda; and you used Ribhadda
+escape from Ribhadda, and you used Ribhadda

 Arinna calmly rubbed her face.
 You used Ribhadda,